jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 Feel free to skip this section if you're already familiar with EtherCAT.

-If not, here's a high level overview [EtherCAT](https://www.ethercat.org/default.htm):
+If not, here's a high level overview of [EtherCAT](https://www.ethercat.org/default.htm):

 - It is a very widely supported and used industrial communication protocol pioneered and standardised by [Beckhoff](https://www.beckhoff.com).